-Have fun with the Kickstarter Report for September 2016.
+Have fun with that Kickstarter Report for September 2016.

 Epic PvP Magic

 Let's start with the Kickstarter project, which attentive readers of our articles should already be familiar with.
-The predecessor Epic PvP: Fantasy (to the review) is distributed in German by the publisher Pegasus Spiele and will soon attract belligerent fantasy fans to the arenas with the second expansion.
-The funding project for the offshoot is currently running on Kickstarter Epic PvP: Magic.
-This version also comes from Luke Peterschmidt, who was already responsible for the “first part”.
-Instead of using all kinds of iron goods such as axes and swords, the duelists use the magical variant to throw powerful spells around their ears.
-This is not a sensational reinvention, but the players like it: with 17 days left until the end of the campaign, over 720 players have already signaled their support and amassed around 40.000 US dollars.
+The predecessor Epic PvP: Fantasy (to the review) is published in German by the publisher Pegasus Spiele and will soon lure combative fantasy fans into the arenas with the second expansion.
+On Kickstarter The financing project for the spin-off is currently underway Epic PvP: Magic.
+This version also comes from Luke Peterschmidt, who was already responsible for the "first part".
+Instead of using all sorts of hardware such as axes and swords, the duelists in the magical variant smash powerful spells over their heads.
+It's not a sensational invention, but the players like it: with 17 days left until the end of the campaign, more than 720 players have already signaled their support and raised a sum of around 40.000 US dollars.
 The planned financing target was set at 30.011 US dollars and has therefore already been exceeded.
-The $ 11 will safely go into coffee and donuts.
+The $11 is sure to go towards coffee and donuts.
 Epic PvP: Magic is designed as a stand-alone game, so it can be played independently of the first variant.
 If you are in possession of Epic PvP: Fantasy you can combine both card games and thus create some wacky class-race combinations again: Hello Pixie Warriors!

 War Titans: Invaders must die

 Throw a good portion of Transformers and a portion of common tabletop regulations into a cauldron, add a pinch of the shooter Titanfall and you get: War Titans - Invaders must die.
 The cooperative board game from Crawling Chaos Games is already supported by over 170 mech fans.
 Almost 17.000 euros have so far flowed into the coffers of the Irish.
 There is a long way to go before the financing target of 55.000 euros - but there are still 29 days until the end of the Kickstarter campaign for this Mech Battle board game.
-Combat suits for soldiers are in the world of War Titans - Invaders must die long out of style.
+Combat suits for soldiers are in the world of War Titans - Invaders must die long out of fashion.
 Real fighters slip into their personal combat robot.
-And because the world has to be protected from nasty aliens again, 2 to 4 players in the cooperative tabletop board game do just that: They put on a combat robot and let the aliens taste steel.
-Hardly any other topic would be better suited to accommodate detailed figures in a board game.
-That the mech “Alpha Lead” is almost a 1: 1 implementation of the popular Optimus Prime is almost scary.
-The models presented go by names like “Demon-Gott K” or “Heaven Breaker” and already promise massive orgies of destruction in terms of sound.
-On the other hand, one is a little amazed at the names of the pilots.
-Where Jin-Kyong, ONE or Yoroi Kato are available as playable characters, it is difficult to think of the origins of the game in the historic city of Cork in Ireland.
-After all: Mechs and characters in anime style go well together.
+And because the world once again needs to be protected from nasty aliens, 2 to 4 players do just that in the cooperative tabletop board game: They slip on a combat robot and let the aliens taste steel.
+Hardly a theme would be better suited to accommodate detailed figures in a board game.
+The fact that the mech "Alpha Lead" is an almost 1:1 conversion of the popular Optimus Prime is almost uncanny.
+The models presented listen to names like "Demon-God K" or "Heaven Breaker" and already promise huge orgies of destruction in terms of sound.
+On the other hand, one is a little surprised by the names of the pilots.
+With Jin-Kyong, ONE or Yoroi Kato available as playable characters, it's hard to believe given the game's origins in the historic city of Cork, Ireland.
+After all: mechs and characters in anime style fit together perfectly.
 Each pilot draws on individual special skills, so that long-term motivation and variety should be provided.
-The combat robots themselves can be upgraded to further increase their effectiveness.
-The aim of the game is to fight back the alien invaders.
-This is achieved by closing the so-called rifts, i.e. the cracks that serve the opponents as a gateway to earth.
+The combat robots themselves can be upgraded to further increase their clout.
+The aim of the game is to repel the alien invaders.
+This is achieved by closing the so-called rifts, i.e. the cracks that serve as a gateway to earth for the opponents.
 War Titans - Invaders must die presents itself martially and relies on effective and above all numerous fights in which strategic elements are transferred to the playing field exclusively through the fighting itself.
 Fans of brands like Titanfall, Mechwarrior or Transformers should find this board game to be the perfect entertainment.
-You will get more information here .
+You will get more information here.